Resources to promote psychiatry to school students and sixth-formers

 Work experience is a great way for students to improve their knowledge and understanding of psychiatry.
 It will:

-There are many hospitals throughout the UK which offer work experience to Year 10/11 students, sixth formers and medical students.
-We’re not responsible for organising work placements.
+There are many hospitals throughout the UK that offer work experience to Year 10/11 students, sixth formers and medical students.
+(We’re not responsible for organising work placements)

 Students can find out what’s available by contacting their local hospital or mental health trust directly